-KPMG concluded that the fund accountability statement presented fairly, in all material respects, program revenues and costs incurred under the awards for the period audited.
+KPMG concluded that the schedule of expenditures presented fairly, in all material respects, program revenues and costs incurred under the awards for the period audited.
 KPMG identified no questioned costs and one significant deficiency in internal controls.
 KPMG did not identify any instances of material noncompliance with U.S. Government Auditing Standards.
-Although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that USAID's Office of Acquisition and Assistance Cost, Audit and Support Division/Contract Audit Management Branch determine if KRCS addressed the significant deficiencies on page 18 of the audit report.
-KPMG reported that three prior report recommendations were implemented, and one remains open.
-KPMG noted other matters involving internal control and its operation that have been reported in a separate management letter.
+Although we are not making a recommendation for the significant deficiency noted in the report, we suggest that USAID's Office of Acquisition and Assistance Cost, Audit and Support Division/Contract Audit Management Branch determine if KRCS addressed the significant deficiency on page 22 of the audit report.
+KPMG reported that a prior report recommendation remains open.
+Additionally, KPMG noted: (1) other matters involving internal control and its operation; and (2) other immaterial instances of noncompliance, which were reported in a separate management letter dated September 22, 2023.

 OIG does not routinely distribute independent public accounting reports beyond the immediate addressees because a high percentage of these reports contain information restricted from release under the Trade Secrets Act, 18 U.S.C.
 1905 and Freedom of Information Act Exemption Four, 5 U.S.C.
 552(b)(4)("commercial or financial information obtained from a person that is privileged or confidential").
 In addition, USAID OIG has determined that this transmittal memo and the enclosed report are not subject to notification and reporting requirements under Section 5274 of the National Defense Authorization Act.
-2

-2 The James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 Pub.
+&lt;sup>2 The James M. Inhofe National Defense Authorization Act for Fiscal Year 2023 Pub.
 L. No. 117-263, § 5274.
-Please direct related inquiries to oignotice ndaa5274@usaid.gov.
+Please direct related inquiries to oignotice\ndaa5274@usaid.gov.